zaiisao/Documentation/en/Audio Broadcast/start_live_audio_windows.md

 ---
-title: Start an Audio Broadcast
+title: Start Live Interactive Audio Streaming
 description:
 platform: Windows
-updatedAt: Tue Jul 07 2020 07:59:21 GMT+0800 (CST)
+updatedAt: Fri Jul 10 2020 06:56:07 GMT+0800 (CST)
 ---
-# Start an Audio Broadcast
+# Start Live Interactive Audio Streaming
-Use this guide to quickly start an audio interactive broadcast with the Agora Voice SDK for Windows.
+Use this guide to quickly start the live interactive audio streaming with the Agora Voice SDK for Windows.

-The difference between a broadcast and a call is that users have roles in a broadcast.
-You can set your role as either BROADCASTER or AUDIENCE.
-The broadcaster sends and receives streams while the audience receives streams only.

 ## Sample projects
-We provide open-source [OpenLive-Windows](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Windows) and [OpenLive-Windows-MFC](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Windows-MFC) sample projects that implements the basic broadcast on GitHub.
-Before implementing the audio broadcast, you can download it and view the source code.
+We provide open-source [OpenLive-Windows](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Windows) and [OpenLive-Windows-MFC](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Windows-MFC) sample projects that implements the basic live interactive audio streaming on GitHub.
+Before implementing the interactive audio streaming, you can download it and view the source code.

 ## Prerequisites
 - Microsoft Visual Studio 2017 or later